 Luan Anhui, China Travel Guide

-Summer (June-August) is hot and humid, with temperatures often reaching 25-30°C (77-86°F), sometimes exceeding 35°C (95°F).
+Summer (June-August) is steamy and hot, with temperatures often reaching 25-30°C (77-86°F), sometimes exceeding 35°C (95°F).
 Autumn (September-November) sees mild and relatively dry conditions, with typical temperatures between 15-25°C (59-77°F).
 October stands out as a pleasant month, offering comfortable temperatures and clear skies.
 Annual precipitation totals approximately 1,000-1,400 mm, with most falling between May and August during the summer monsoon season.

 High Season (Spring: April-May, Autumn: Sept-Oct) has pleasant weather, but expect larger crowds.
-Shoulder Season (March, Nov) means milder temperatures and fewer crowds.
+Shoulder Season (March, Nov) means milder pleasant weather and smaller crowds.

 Low Season (Summer: June-Aug, Winter: Dec-Feb) has lower prices but extreme temperatures.
 Summer brings heat, humidity, and heavy rainfall.
 Winter means cold conditions.